tuiwidgets/tuiwidgets/doc/ZCommandManager.rst

 User interface elements get the command manager instance from a suitable :cpp:class:`Tui::ZWidget` and use it to get information about the command (e.g. if it is currently enabled) and to trigger the command.

-Application code creates a :cpp:class:`Tui::ZCommandNotifier` instance with a parent in the widget hierarchie to interact with the command system.
+Application code creates a :cpp:class:`Tui::ZCommandNotifier` instance with a parent in the widget hierarchy to interact with the command system.
 It can then set the enabled state of the command and bind to the activated signal.

 ZCommandNotifier